lucidnz/webflow-product-grid/README.md

 Webflow Product Grid (WIP)
 ==========================

-Render a collection from Shopify as a product grid in Webflow.
+Render products from Shopify as a product grid in Webflow.

 Custom code